gclayburg/synology-diskstation-scripts/README.md

 2015-08-13  Updated documentation

 2015-08-13  Updated file path in scripts to match a more generic location of the admin account directory.
+2016-04-18  Fixed issue #5, where script output would redirect to the wrong place

 ####Deployment